How is this program different from an MBA?

 How will this program fit into my life?

-Weekend workshops (residencies) are the only scheduled events—two days in Salt Lake City, Utah (a Friday and Saturday) at the beginning of each semester.
+Weekend workshops (residencies) are the only scheduled events—one day in Salt Lake City, Utah (a Saturday) at the beginning of each semester.
 The rest of the semester you will set your own work schedule.
-Faculty mentors know that you aren’t doing your work on a traditional schedule and will be available when you need them.

 How will I communicate with my faculty mentor?

-However you want—by phone, email, instant messaging, through Adobe Connect (a video collaboration tool), even face-to-face if you prefer—whatever works best for you.
-Your mentor’s goal is to help you build your expertise—when and where it’s convenient for you.
+However you want—by phone, email, instant messaging, through Adobe Connect, Facetime, Skype, Gchat, even face-to-face if you prefer—whatever works best for you.
+Your faculty mentor’s goal is to help you build your expertise and help you customize the learning experience.

 Since I’m not on campus, how do I take care of things like registration and financial aid?